moralesSantos/moralesSantos/README.md

 </p>

 <h5> I am currently working on completing full-stack-professional course by AMIGOSCODE.
-Checkout my website I have completed so far which includes CI/CD, AWS, AWS Amplify, Postgres, SpringBoot, React and much more</h5>
+Checkout my website I have completed so far which includes CI/CD, AWS, AWS Amplify, Postgres, SpringBoot, React and much more.
+You can login using Test@gmail.com  password: TestPassword .
+Or You can add create your own account </h5>
 <h5>https://www.full-stack-react.luismwebsite.com/</h5>

 <hr>